Masters in Urban Planning

 Core Seminars and Laboratory/Fieldwork Courses

-Students take a series of eight required courses (26 units total) that, collectively, provide a comprehensive background in the theories, methods, and practices underpinning contemporary planning practice.
+Students take a series of seven required courses (25 units total) which provide a comprehensive background in the theories, methods, and practices underpinning contemporary planning practice.

 Electives

-MUP students complete a minimum of 16 units of elective courses (typically four, 4-unit courses).
+MUP students complete a minimum of 17 units of elective courses.
 Students are encouraged to take at least three from within a single focus area (see above).
-Electives (upper-division undergraduate or graduate courses) from outside the Urban and Regional Planning Department may be taken, but must first be approved by Dr. Bill Lester, our MUP Graduate Advisor, at this link.
+Electives (upper-division undergraduate or graduate courses) from outside the Urban and Regional Planning Department may be taken, but must first be approved the MUP Graduate Advisor.

 Professional Work Experience

 To graduate, students must have at least 180 hours of professional work experience in urban and regional planning or a closely related field.
 Students fulfill the requirement with an internship or professional employment during their time in the program.
-(If the student has completed such work on a paid or voluntary basis within five years of entering the program, then additional professional experience is recommended, but not required.
-Paperwork confirming the experience must be submitted to the department.)
+If the student has completed such work on a paid or voluntary basis within five years of entering the program, additional professional experience is recommended, but not required.
+Paperwork confirming the experience must be submitted to the department.

 When students have completed their work experience, they should download the Internship Completion/Professional Work Experience Form [pdf] and ask their supervisor to complete it.
-The completed forms should be sent to the Administrative Coordinator of the department.
+The completed forms should be sent to the MUP Graduate Advisor.

 Visit our career resources page to learn more about finding internships and information about joining our SJSU_UrbanPlanConnect-group (formerly SJSU_MURPs) that distributes information about planning jobs and internships.